Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • No containment (items can fall)

-• Can look cluttered without styling
+• It can look cluttered without styling

-• Heavy books difficult to rearrange
+• Heavy books are difficult to rearrange

 • Not suitable for small children